wakeuplabs-io/starkware-private-erc20/README.md

 Some clarifications:
 - In this context, "circuits" refers to the deployed verifier generated using Garaga.
-- The API is not ideally necessary and serves merely as a workaround due to Garaga lacking a frontend package for Noir16.
+- The API is ideally not necessary and serves merely as a workaround of current garaga version 0.15.3 not supporting honk vk/proof calldata encoding.
+This seems to have been introduced in this pr https://github.com/keep-starknet-strange/garaga/pull/288 recently.
+Not yet published but we can try incorporating it.

 ## Deployments setup